HarunMbaabu/Data-Science-Ultimate-Guide/README.md

 3). **Process:** Data Mining, Clustering/Classification, Data Modeling, Data Summarization.
 Data scientists take the prepared data and examine its patterns, ranges, and biases to determine how useful it will be in predictive analysis.

 4). **Analyze:** Exploratory/Confirmatory, Predictive Analysis, Regression, Text Mining, Qualitative Analysis.
 Here is the real meat of the lifecycle.
 This stage involves performing the various analyses on the data.
 5). **Communicate:** Data Reporting, Data Visualization, Business Intelligence, Decision Making.
 In this final step, analysts prepare the analyses in easily readable forms such as charts, graphs, and reports.

+**Tools and Technologies**
+(i).
+Modern Python programming language and Version control system.
+(ii).
+SQL and Databases
+		- Non relational and relational databases.
+		- Postgres, MySQL, MongoDB, and DynamoDB
+(iii).
+Cloud services, AWS and  GCP
+(iv).
+Application of Data Science.
+(v).
+Task management systems like Jira.

+**Software Requirement**
+(i).
+Python programming environment, preferably jupyter notebook, but you can use any of your choice.
+(ii).
+SQL server, MySQL workbench , postgresql server.
+We will install this together, but you can install dbeaver or dbvisualizer.
+(iii).
+An account with AWS and Google GCP.